Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 3.md

 ## Parallel Write Access

 FindPairs has a superpower.
-When scheduling using `ScheduleParallel()`, the two entities provided in the `FindPairsResult` are deterministically thread-safe writeable.
+When scheduling using `ScheduleParallel()`, the two entities provided in the `FindPairsResult` are deterministically thread-safe for writing.
 That means you can safely read and write to any component or buffer on either entity in the pair without any kind of race condition or concern about order of operations.
 The only rule for this is that an entity can only be referenced by a single `ColliderBody` in a `CollisionLayer`.